mariusbancila/Dependencies/README.md

 ## Installation and Usage

-`Dependencies` is currently shipped as two binaries (no installer present) : `Dependencies.exe` as a CLI tool and `DependenciesGui.exe` for its GUI counterpart (see screenshot).
+`DependencyExplorer` is currently shipped as two binaries (no installer present) : `Dependencies.exe` as a CLI tool and `DependenciesGui.exe` for its GUI counterpart (see screenshot).
 Just click on one of the release numbers above (preferably the latest), download and uncompress the archive and run `DependenciesGui.exe`.
-Since the binary is not signed, `SmartScreen` might scream at runtime. `Dependencies` also bundle `ClrPhTester.exe`, a dumpbin-like executable used to test for non-regressions.
+Since the binary is not signed, `SmartScreen` might scream at runtime. `DependencyExplorer` also bundle `ClrPhTester.exe`, a dumpbin-like executable used to test for non-regressions.

-`Dependencies` currently does not recursively resolve child imports when parsing a new PE since it can be really memory-hungry to do so ( it can over a GB even for "simple" PEs ).
+`DependencyExplorer` currently does not recursively resolve child imports when parsing a new PE since it can be really memory-hungry to do so ( it can over a GB even for "simple" PEs ).
 This behavior can be overridden (app-wide) via a property located in "Options->Properties->Tree build behaviour".

 <p align="center">
 <img alt="User options" src="screenshots/UserOptions.png"/>